eddyluursema/modeltrain/DR4018/DR4018_mixedswitchsignals_preset1/README.md

 147|4|Activate adres 2 output port 3 on
 150|8|Deactivate adres 2 output port 4 on

 **⚠️CV 47 must always be the first CV to set.
-The other CV values are changes on preset 7** To configure a DR4018 with signals as described above in RocRail read the [manual](../Preset7/README.md) of preset 7.
+The other CV values are changes on preset 1**